Services & Lettings

 WIDER COMMUNITY ACCESS TO ACADEMY FACILITIES

 As an academy, we aim to make our facilities available to as many organisations as possible.
-We aim to keep our charges as low as possible for local groups working with young people.
-Footballers, Garforth Rangers, Garforth Villa and sports including badminton and Zumba are all currently using our sports halls and all weather pitches outside the academy day.
-Our large hall, café area, lecture theatre (seats 30) is available for hire along with classrooms and other spaces.
+We aim to As an academy, we aim to make our sporting facilities available to as many organisations as possible.
+Footballers, Garforth Rangers, Garforth Villa and sports including netball are all currently using our sports halls and all weather pitches outside the academy day.
 Anyone wishing to enquire about using our facilities should download our guidelines and prices below. please see below for a copy of the lettings policy

 OUT OF SCHOOL ACTIVITIES